 - Appropriateness of the level of treatment (depth, breadth, etc. ).
 Full-text access is preferred to indexing services.

 - Currency of information and/or frequency of updating, as assessed within the context of the subject.

 - Strength of present holdings in subject areas or similar subject areas.

-- Reputation or authoritativeness of the author, reliability of the publisher, compiler, producer, vendor, etc.
+- Authoritativeness of the author and/or reliability of the publisher, compiler, producer, vendor, etc.

-- Electronic: Preference will be given to materials in electronic format.
+- Format: Preference will be given to materials in electronic format.

 - Consortial holdings: Holdings of libraries or consortia with which the UNT Libraries have cooperative agreements or of libraries within the UNT System must be considered when making selection decisions.
 Consortial or system agreements may override local requests for ownership.

 - Multiple copies: 3 or more print copies of any title shall not be purchased without approval by Collection Development Department personnel.
 Purchasing an electronic version is preferred to purchasing multiple print copies.

 - Consumable materials: UNT Libraries will not purchase materials intended to be consumed (e. g. workbooks, tests, software, etc. ).